 2. Transparency regarding the sharing of benefits arising from activities with respect to marine genetic resources of areas beyond national jurisdiction and traceability shall be achieved through notification to the clearing-house mechanism.

-3. Parties shall [annually] [biennially] [periodically] submit reports to the access and benefit-sharing mechanism on their implementation of the provisions in the Part on the utilization of marine genetic resources of areas beyond national jurisdiction and the sharing of benefits therefrom.
+3. Parties shall [annually] [biennially] [periodically] submit reports to the access and benefit-sharing mechanism on their implementation of the provisions in this Part.
 The access and benefit-sharing mechanism shall review such reports and make recommendations to the Conference of the Parties.
 The Conference of the Parties may adopt the recommendations of the access and benefit-sharing mechanism to facilitate the implementation of this Part.

 [4.
 The Conference of the Parties shall assess and review, at regular intervals, the issue of commercialization of products based on the utilization of marine genetic resources of areas beyond national jurisdiction.
 If tangible and substantial monetary benefits arise therefrom, the Conference of the Parties will explore alternatives to identify the most appropriate processes for relevant financial contributions.]